Last updated 29 Oct, 2018

 Obtaining this Visa may depend on the airline and from where you embarked for your flight to Cuba.
 For flights to Cuba directly from the US, the airline will provide the Visa to you upon check-in at a cost of between $50 and $100 USD.
 For flights from other countries many airlines will sell you the tourist card at the airport upon check-in for approximately $20 USD.
 Examples are Mexicana, Copa, Cubana, Avianca, and Air Canada.
 Otherwise the Cuba tourist card may be included in the price of your ticket - contact your airline about this.

 Usually the Cuba tourist card is provided to you blank and you simply need to fill in the details.
 Sometimes there is a space to provide the name of the hotel in which you will stay on your first night in Cuba.
-We suggest for passengers travelling on our Cuba tours to simply write the address of their joining guesthouse accommmodation.
+We suggest for passengers traveling on our Cuba tours to simply write the address of their joining guesthouse accommmodation.

 There is a Cuban Consulate for Visas in Barbados for passengers entering Cuba via this port.